ropensci/roweb3/content/blog/2026-01-05-year-in-review/index.md

 _<TODO: Mention plans for 2026>_

-## Strengthening shared infrastructure: R-Universe and Community Health
+## Strengthening shared infrastructure: R-Universe and Community Health Dasbhoard

 In 2024, we committed to investing further in R-Universe as a shared, community-driven platform for publishing and distributing R packages, supported by long-term funding from the R Consortium.